google-research/bert/README.md

 Using BERT has two stages: *Pre-training* and *fine-tuning*.

-**Pre-training** is fairly expensive (four days on 4 to 16 Cloud TPUs), but is a one-time procedure for each language (current models are English-only, but multilingual models will be released in the near future).
+**Pre-training** is fairly expensive (four days on 4 to 16 Cloud TPUs), but is a one-time procedure for each language (or each multilingual model).
 We are releasing a number of pre-trained models from the paper which were pre-trained at Google.
 Most NLP researchers will never need to pre-train their own model from scratch.